HubSpot vs. Salesforce Pardot vs. Marketo: Choosing the Best Marketing Platform

 - The number one thing customers say they love about HubSpot is that it’s easy to use.
-This means less time spent managing your systems, and more time focused on creating remarkable customer experiences.
-And their features are on parity with leading enterprise solutions.
+This means less time spent managing your systems and more time focused on creating remarkable customer experiences.
+And their features are on par with leading enterprise solutions.

 HubSpot grows with your company

 One of the advantages to HubSpot we’ve seen with companies we work with is that the platform has a number of features designed to meet a company’s needs as it grows.
 For example, ensuring a customer doesn’t get inundated with emails from your brands can get more difficult as the company grows and the number of campaigns increases.